Climate Change Disclosures Based on TCFD Recommendations

 All directors and the chair of the Sustainability Coordination Committee Two times per year

-Sustainability Coordination Committee Senior Vice President
+Sustainability Coordination Committee Senior Executive Vice President

 Nominated by Chair Two times per year